The One Thing We May Really Want to Research

 Although I’m not sure yet this can be processed or explained so easily that the depth of this is instantly clear, particularly in one paragraph, the idea is profound.
 What we believe seems to both make for the quality of our experiences and our lives and actually bring them about.
 Worse for popular world views, our beliefs seem to also work outside the classical linear conception of time, and beyond our perception of living isolated, singular lives.

-If this is so—to appease the reader convinced of the infallibility of what we have heard elsewhere—then there is, despite all criticism of the scientific method, most definitely an avenue to learn—re-learn—how our world works.
+If this is so—to appease the reader convinced of the infallibility of what they have heard elsewhere—then there is, despite all criticism of the scientific method, most definitely an avenue to learn, re-learn, how our world works.

 That avenue is to research, on a grand scale, what people believe.

-- What do people believe in who are sick?
+- What do people believe in who are considered sick?

-- What do people believe in who are depressed?
+- What do people believe in who are considered depressed?

-- What do people believe in who are extrovert?
+- What do people believe in who are considered extrovert?

-- What do people believe in who are criminal?
+- What do people believe in who are considered criminal?

-- What do people believe in who are in precarious living situations?
+- What do people believe in who are considered to live in a precarious situation?

-- What do people believe in who are extraordinarily successful?
+- What do people believe in who are considered extraordinarily successful?

-- What do people believe in who are spiritual?
+- What do people believe in who are considered spiritual?

-- What do people believe in who are uneducated?
+- What do people believe in who are considered uneducated?

-- What do people believe in who are great athletes?
+- What do people believe in who are considered great athletes?